 C-CD-5 Non-Conforming Structures and Uses.
-Allow existing, lawfully established nonconforming structures or uses to be maintained or continued, provided that such structures or uses are not enlarged, intensified, or-moved to another site.
-Structures or uses that are enlarged, intensified, or moved to another site must be brought into conformance with the LCP.
+Allow existing, lawfully established non-conforming structures or uses to be maintained or continued, provided that such structures or uses are not enlarged, intensified, or moved to another site or redeveloped, as defined by Policy C-EH-5.
+Structures or uses that are enlarged, intensified, moved to another site or redeveloped as defined in C-EH-5 must be brought into conformance with the LCP.
 If a nonconforming use of land or a nonconforming use of a conforming structure is discontinued for a continuous period of one year, the use shall be deemed to have been abandoned and shall lose its legal nonconforming status.

 [Adapted from County Code Section 22.112.020]